matteototaro/jtWebsite/README.md

 # jtWebsite
-This is my personal website where I place photography and project.
+This is my personal website where I place upload photos and projects.
+Enjoy